pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 `
 ```

-APNs will attempt redelivery for inactive devices and give up after 10 seconds from scheduling.
-Invitation notifications will be grouped by collapse_id.
+Example shows APNs redelivery attempts with a 10-second expiration and grouping via collapse_id.

 #### Returns